Physics of whistles: Pipe organ

-The pipe organ is another example of a potentially dipole sound source being driven as a monopole source.
+The organ pipe is another example of a potentially dipole sound source being driven as a monopole source.
 An air jet is directed at a sharp edge, setting up flow oscillations as in the edge tone.
 The edge is part of a generally cylindrical tube of length L. An example is shown in the figure on the right.
 The unstable jet drives fluid alternately into the tube and out.
 The streamlines clearly are distorted from those of the free edge tone.
 There is a stagnation point opposite the source.
 The dashed lines, colored in red, are those most strongly modified.
 The red streamlines in the tube are now augmented by the oscillatory flow in the tube, a superposition of resistive and reactive dipole flow and resistive acoustic flow.

 The tube length determines whether the tube acoustic pressure or velocity is the dominant influence on the frequency of the tube.
 Simple models of organ-pipe resonance is based on open–open pipe resonance (λ = L/2), but corrections must be made to take into account that one end of the pipe radiates into the surrounding medium, and the other radiates through a slit with a jet flow.
 Boelkes and Hoffmann have made measurements of end correction for open–open tubes and derived the relation δ = 0.33D.
 This cannot be exact, since the driving end is not open.

 The radiation ± impedance at the driving end should move the tube toward a λ/4 condition, further lowering the frequency.
 Since there are two coupled systems, so there are two characteristics scales.
 For the pipe component, the characteristic dimension is L, and the characteristic speed is c0.
 For the edge-tone component, the characteristic dimension is the orifice-to-edge distance h, and the characteristic speed is that of the jet U. It would seem that the maximal oscillatory gain of the system would occur when the preferred pipe frequency matches the preferred edge-tone frequency with suitable phase.
 This relationship expressed in terms of Strouhal numbers is:

 If dynamic similarity holds for both resonances, the latter equation suggests how organ pipes are scaled.
 The apparent simplicity of the equation hides important variable factors such as the effective pipe length L1 = L+δ1+δ2, where δ1 is correction for the open end, and δ2 is the correction for the end near the jet.
 The jet disturbance (vortex) speed from orifice to edge will vary with mean speed U, edge distance h, and slit width d, as suggested in the Edge tone section.

 The Strouhal relationship suggests that the jet Mach number and the ratio of effective pipe length to the edge distance are important in a first approximation.
 Normal pipe operation would be a monopole sound source in stage I with class III feedback.